IOC Flies Russian Flag and Bans Ukrainian Athlete Memorial

 An American can hold up photos of dead parents in the competition area.

 And yet, three Ukrainian athletes were sanctioned.
 Why?
 For doing what anyone else seems able to do.
-It is clear that Ukrainians referencing the 660 fellow athletes and coaches who have been killed is being held to a different standard.
+It is clear that Ukrainians referencing the 660 fellow athletes and coaches who have been killed are being held to a very different standard.

 Vladyslav Heraskevych at the 2026 Winter Olympics, Italy.
 Source: Alessandra Tarantino/AP